-This concrete tile roof, only 15 years old, had rotten plywood across a large area immediately below the chimney, the structure of which was solid.
-The stucco-stop counter-flashing was sloppy so the base flashings were also suspect and, after removing some roof tiles, our suspicions were confirmed.
+The tile roof was only 15 years old, an indication of poor workmanship on the chimney, which had rotten plywood across a large area immediately below it.
+The stucco-stop was sloppy so the wall flashings were suspect as well and, after removing some roof tiles, our suspicions were confirmed.

-We tore out everything on all four sides and replaced a full sheet of plywood.
-This chimney was 50” X 50” and Code requires a “cricket” be built on the upslope side of a chimney more than 30” wide to allow water to flow freely from behind it.
+We tore everything out on all four sides and replaced a full sheet of plywood.
+This chimney was 50” X 50”.
+Code requires a “cricket” be built on the upslope side of any chimney more than 30” wide to allow water to flow freely from behind it.
+So we did.

 Stucco-stop counter-flashes the base metal flashing and also requires a professional skill set.
 It is typically attached to the wall with 1 1/4” drive pins and sealed with a bead of calk across the top.
 We’ve seen many of these caulk beads fail and cause leaks so we don’t mind spending a few extra bucks to caulk the back side where it contacts the wall to provide a 100% foolproof seal.